Nostalgia-Gamers/ips-discord/README.md

 ### Known Issues

-- Logging out / disassociating doesn't appear to work currently
+- Disassociating discord doesn't appear to work currently
 - No settings for enabling/disable profile picture sync

 Open to pull requests for these issues.